hfinkel/lfort/docs/PCHInternals.rst

 ^^^^^^^^^^^^^^^^^^

 The declarations block contains the serialized representation of all of the declarations referenced in the translation unit.
-Each Clang declaration node (``VarDecl``, ``FunctionDecl``, etc.) has a corresponding record type in the AST file.
+Each LFort declaration node (``VarDecl``, ``FunctionDecl``, etc.) has a corresponding record type in the AST file.
 When declarations are deserialized from the AST file, the data within the record is used to build and populate a new instance of the